twinfoundation/auditable-item-graph/packages/auditable-item-graph-models/docs/reference/interfaces/IAuditableItemGraphGetResponse.md

 > **body**: IJsonLdDocument \| IAuditableItemGraphVertex & `object`

-The response body, id accept header is set to application/ld+json the return object is JSON-LD document.
+The response body, if accept header is set to application/ld+json the return object is JSON-LD document.

 #### Type declaration